 Question Answering

-Extractive question answering finds the span of a context paragraph that answers a question:
+Extractive question answering finds the exact span in a context paragraph that answers a question:

 pipe = pipeline('question-answering', device=0)